 - Physical Therapy: Considering participation in a structured physical therapy program can be highly beneficial.
 Physical therapists can design exercises tailored to your unique needs, focusing on strengthening the muscles surrounding your knee joint and enhancing flexibility.
 Physical therapy plays a crucial role in ensuring that you build strength while safeguarding your knee joint, thus promoting a successful return to running.

 - Rest and Recovery: Providing your body with ample time to recover between running sessions is fundamental.
 Adequate rest is vital for preventing overuse injuries and facilitating the healing process.
 It’s essential to incorporate scheduled rest days into your running routine.
 During these rest periods, your body has the opportunity to repair and strengthen, reducing the risk of overuse injuries and ensuring that you can continue your running regimen safely in the long term.

-- Consult with Your Doctor: Before embarking on a running regimen after knee replacement surgery, consulting with your orthopaedic surgeon is imperative.
-Orthopaedic surgeons possess comprehensive knowledge of your specific case, the nuances of your surgery, and your individual health status.
-During this consultation, your surgeon can provide personalised guidance on when and how to safely reintroduce running into your routine.
+- Consult with Your Doctor: Before embarking on a running regimen after knee replacement surgery, consulting with your orthopedic surgeon is imperative.
+Orthopedic surgeons possess comprehensive knowledge of your specific case, the nuances of your surgery, and your health status.
+During this consultation, your surgeon can provide personalized guidance on when and how to safely reintroduce running into your routine.

 Reach Dr. SS Soni for knee replacement surgery in Jaipur!